 Most claims are denied once more in the reconsideration stage.
 If this happens, the next step in the appeals process is requesting a hearing in front of an administrative law judge.
 The time that it takes for an applicant to be heard in court can vary depending on your location.
 This is because some areas have a larger backlog of cases than others.
 But in general, it can take around a year to get in front of an administrative law judge.

 If your application is denied by an administrative law judge, you can continue the appeals process by requesting an Appeals Council review of the decision.
 Taking this step can add another year to your wait time.

 The final step in the appeals process is taking the case to federal court.
 The time it takes to get a hearing in court can vary depending on the district, but it may be months before your case is heard.

 Many SSDI applicants spend years fighting for disability benefits.
 If you are applying for SSDI benefits, let the attorneys at Armstrong & Vaught, P.L.C. help.
 Our experienced attorneys know how to speed up the approval process to ensure you are awarded benefits as quickly as possible.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.